Last updated on December 21, 2025

 The real value of Palace Jailer and what sets it apart is that it can make you the monarch, which is free card draw every turn in white (in the worst card draw color, no less).
 It’s a twist on Fiend Hunter-style cards, in that you exile a creature when it ETBs, but the creature is exiled while you’re the monarch.

 Palace Jailer also prevents you from quickly losing the monarchy.
 The monarch mechanic is very busted in 1v1, and some combo/control decks can’t really take it from you that easily.
-This card can also easily be flickered/blinked if you need to recover the monarch condition.
+This card can also easily be flickered/blinked if you need to recover the monarch.

 Heliod, Sun-Crowned

-Heliod, Sun-Crowned is a very good card in prison and lifegain decks because it can fulfill those roles very well.
-It’s also a nice commander.
+Heliod, Sun-Crowned is a very good card in prison and lifegain decks because it can fulfill those roles very well, and it's one of Magic's best mono-white commanders.

-The pushed white Theros god excels when it can be a part of a two-card creature combo that outright wins the game like with Walking Ballista.
+The pushed white Theros Beyond Death god excels as part of a two-card creature combo that outright wins the game with Walking Ballista.
 Spike Feeder and Collected Company can complement this plan well and win on the spot in a lot of games.

 Restoration Angel